 Recent freelance and consultancy clients include:

-Below are examples of specific projects I have managed and delivered:
+Below are details and examples of specific projects I have managed and delivered:

 Immortalised project, Historic England